Where are they now? Man Utd’s FA Youth Cup winners from 2010-11

 During his four years in Italy, he established himself as one of the best midfielders in the world, winning four Serie A titles and two Coppa Italias.

-United spent £89million to bring him back to the club in 2016, but he continues to be linked with a move away from Old Trafford for a second time.
+United spent £89million to bring him back to the club in 2016, but it looks like he’ll be deaprting when his contract expires this summer.

 — Manchester United (@ManUtd) November 6, 2019